 Summary 2

 A. Business and performance 4

+A.1 BUSINESS 4

-A.1 BUSINESS A.2 UNDERWRITING PERFORMANCE
+A.2 UNDERWRITING PERFORMANCE 6

+A.3 INVESTMENT PERFORMANCE 8

+A.4 PERFORMANCE OF OTHER ACTIVITIES

+A.5 ANY OTHER INFORMATION

-B. System of governance
+B. System of governance 10

-B.1 GENERAL INFORMATION ON THE SYSTEM OF GOVERNANCE B.2 FIT AND PROPER REQUIREMENTS B.3 RISK MANAGEMENT SYSTEM INCLUDING THE OWN RISK AND SOLVENCY ASSESSMENT.
-B.4 INTERNAL CONTROL SYSTEM B.5 INTERNAL AUDIT FUNCTION B.6 ACTUARIAL FUNCTION B.7 OUTSOURCING B.8 ANY OTHER INFORMATION
+B.1 GENERAL INFORMATION ON THE SYSTEM OF GOVERNANCE 10

+B.2 FIT AND PROPER REQUIREMENTS 11

+B.3 RISK MANAGEMENT SYSTEM INCLUDING THE OWN RISK AND SOLVENCY ASSESSMENT
-C. Risk profile

-C.1 UNDERWRITING RISK C.2 MARKET RISK C.3 CREDIT RISK C.4 LIQUIDITY RISK C.5 OPERATIONAL RISK C.6 OTHER MATERIAL RISKS.
-C.7 ANY OTHER INFORMATION.
+B.4 INTERNAL CONTROL SYSTEM

+B.5 INTERNAL AUDIT FUNCTION

+B.6 ACTUARIAL FUNCTION

+B.7 OUTSOURCING

+B.8 ANY OTHER INFORMATION

+·

+C.1 UNDERWRITING RISK

+C.2 MARKET RISK

+C.3 CREDIT RISK

+C.4 LIQUIDITY RISK

+C.6 OTHER MATERIAL RISKS

+C.7 ANY OTHER INFORMATION

 D. Valuation for solvency purposes

+D.1 ASSETS

-D.1 ASSETS D.2 TECHNICAL PROVISIONS BASIS FOR CALCULATIONS D.3 OTHER LIABILITIES D.4 ALTERNATIVE METHODS FOR VALUATION D.5 ANY OTHER INFORMATION 24 26 28
+D.2 TECHNICAL PROVISIONS

+D.4 ALTERNATIVE METHODS FOR VALUATION

+D.5 ANY OTHER INFORMATION

 E. Capital management

-E.1 OWN FUNDS E.2 SOLVENCY CAPITAL REQUIREMENT AND MINIMUM CAPITAL REQUIREMENT E.3 USE OF THE DURATION-BASED EQUITY RISK SUB-MODULE IN THE CALCULATION OF THE SCR E.4 DIFFERENCES BETWEEN THE STANDARD FORMULA AND ANY INTERNAL MODEL USED E.5 NON-COMPLIANCE WITH THE MCR AND NON-COMPLIANCE WITH THE SCR E.6 ANY OTHER INFORMATION 33 35 35 35
+E.1 OWN FUNDS

+E.2 SOLVENCY CAPITAL REQUIREMENT AND MINIMUM CAPITAL REQUIREMENT

+E.3 USE OF THE DURATION-BASED EQUITY RISK SUB-MODULE IN THE CALCULATION OF THE SCR

+E.4 DIFFERENCES BETWEEN THE STANDARD FORMULA AND ANY INTERNAL MODEL USED

+E.5 NON-COMPLIANCE WITH THE MCR AND NON-COMPLIANCE WITH THE SCR

+E.6 ANY OTHER INFORMATION

-Appendix 1 - Mandatory tables
+Appendix 1 - Mandatory tables 37